 Section 10H.
-For the purposes of this section the following terms shall have the following meanings, unless the context clearly requires otherwise:-
+For the purposes of this section the following terms shall have the following meanings, unless the context clearly requires otherwise:- the nature of addiction and its consequences, relapse prevention, outreach to families and significant others and aftercare planning, for individuals beginning to engage in recovery from addiction.

-292 "Acute treatment services", 24 hour medically supervised addiction treatment that 293 provides evaluation and withdrawal management and which may include biopsychosocial 294 assessment, individual and group counseling, psychoeducational groups and discharge planning.
+"Acute treatment services", 24 hour medically supervised addiction treatment provided in a medically managed or medically monitored facility that provides evaluation and withdrawal management and which may include biopsychosocial assessment, individual and group counseling, psychoeducational groups and discharge planning.

-295 "Clinical stabilization services", 24-hour treatment, usually following acute treatment 296 services for substance abuse, which may include intensive education and counseling regarding 297 the nature of addiction and its consequences, relapse prevention, outreach to families and 298 significant others and aftercare planning, for individuals beginning to engage in recovery from 299 addiction.
+"Clinical stabilization services", 24-hour treatment, usually following acute treatment services for substance abuse, which may include intensive education and counseling regarding

-300 The division shall cover the cost of medically necessary acute treatment services and301 shall not require a preauthorization prior to obtaining treatment.
+The division and its contracted health insurers, health plans, health maintenance organizations, behavioral health management firms and third party administrators under contract to a Medicaid managed care organization or primary care clinician plan shall cover the cost of medically necessary acute treatment services and shall not require a preauthorization prior to obtaining treatment.

-302 The division shall cover the cost of medically necessary clinical stabilization services for

-303 up to 15 days before initiating utilization review procedures and shall not require

-304 preauthorization prior to obtaining clinical stabilization services.
+The division and its contracted health insurers, health plans, health maintenance organizations, behavioral health management firms and third party administrators under contract to a Medicaid managed care organization or primary care clinician plan shall cover the cost of medically necessary clinical stabilization services for up to 15 days before initiating utilization review procedures and shall not require preauthorization prior to obtaining clinical stabilization services.

+Medical necessity shall be determined by the substance use disorder treatment facility or the treating clinician in consultation with the patient.

-305 SECTION 24.
-Section 47B of chapter 175 of the General Laws, as appearing in the 2012 306 Official Edition, is hereby amended by inserting after the word "specialist", in line 114, the 307 following words:- , a licensed alcohol and drug counselor I, as defined in section 1 of chapter 308 111J,.
+SECTION 24.
+Section 47B of chapter 175 of the General Laws, as appearing in the 2012 Official Edition, is hereby amended by inserting after the word "specialist", in line 114, the following words:-, a licensed alcohol and drug counselor I, as defined in section 1 of chapter 111J..

-309 SECTION 25.
-Chapter 175 of the General Laws is hereby amended by inserting after 310 section 47DD the following 3 sections:-
+SECTION 25.
+Chapter 175 of the General Laws is hereby amended by inserting after section 47DD the following 3 sections:-